Warm weather and spring time bring many happy things. But with the good, sadly comes the bad. Bugs.

-They’re attracted to dark clothing.
+- They’re attracted to dark clothing.
 They cause you to stand out a lot more than lighter colors.
 Black and red are shown to be the worst for bites.
 So skip the jeans and go for the khakis instead.

 - Watch what you eat.
 While your mom was right, and a healthy diet is important every day, it also affects how your body smells at the microscopic level.
 Even though we can’t smell it, it comes through our pores, and you can sure bet the mosquitoes know what you ate for lunch!
 One of their favorite snacks are people who love potassium.
 So if you just had a spinach salad with avocados and salmon, with a banana shake for good measure, you can be sure you’re on the menu tonight.
 Don’t think you can get away with staying away from healthy foods though!
 Mozzies love a salty snack as much as you do.
 Stick to foods that are spicy or sour, like the Chinese favorite, Hot and Sour soup, and while your food is great, you’ll taste terrible to bugs.

-Two backpackers walk into a bar...
+- Two backpackers walk into a bar...
 Mosquitoes clearly want to join in on the party, because just one beer or cocktail will send them flying in your direction.
 This is mostly because booze boost your body’s temperature, and mosquitoes prefer warm blood.
 Bet you that a jack-less Coke is sounding much better than a Bud right now!

 Sweet, Sweet Relief

 You can spray on the DEET, you can avoid guacamole like the plague, and you might still get a bite!
 Mosquito saliva actually is an anticoagulant, and that’s what causes the terrible itching feeling.
 The best remedy to making it feel better is truly to simply ignore it: it actually makes it worse by causing inflammation, and could turn the small bumps into cuts, and potentially infections.

 Run hot water from the tap over a metal spoon.
 When it’s nice and hot, press it up against your bite for a few minutes.
 Voila!
 The itch is no more.
 The heat from the spoon is essentially breaking down the bug’s saliva protein, and just leaves behind the bump.

 Minty Fresh Toothpaste

 Though it might seem strange to put this anywhere other than your toothbrush, you won’t regret trying this out.
 Make sure you’re not using the gel kind, it won’t do you any good.
 A tiny dab on each bite not only effectively dries out the bite (if you’re using the baking soda variety) and also have anti-inflammatory ingredients in it.

 While it’s usually used to soothe aching muscles, it’s also pretty effective on bites.
 Similar to if you used ice, the cold it creates numbs the nerves down so you don’t feel the pain or itching.
-The smell also helps keep mosquitos away, so dab some around your ankles, elbows, or anywhere else you get a lot of bites before you leave home for the day.
+The smell also helps keep mosquitoes away, so dab some around your ankles, elbows, or anywhere else you get a lot of bites before you leave home for the day.

 Getting covered in mosquito bites, while not fun, doesn’t have to be the end of the world.
 You can prevent them and heal them, and hopefully not itch them!
 So whether it’s a camping trip or an African safari, have no fear.
 The mighty mosquito will be no match for you!
-Start planning your next bite-free trip with Trekeffect today!